-10 Kids car activities
+10 road trip car activities

-1. Listen to audiobooks
+1. Listen to audio books

 My family absolutely loves listening to audio books together, especially when we are traveling.
 There are lots of great stories that appeal to kids and adults.
 Some of our favorites include Harry Potter, Bunnicula, The Ranger’s Apprentice, and A Tale Dark and Grimm (<- for older kids).
 We usually visit our local public library before a trip and pick up a few.
 You could also take turns reading a book aloud.
 And if you can’t all agree on a book, I recommend the Playaway.
 You can borrow them from the library and all you need are batteries and headphones.